patriciapampanelli/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 <img src="./data/image1.jpg" width="75" alt="Stop"> <img src="./data/image2.jpg" width="75" alt="Children crossing"> <img src="./data/image3.jpg" width="75" alt="Bumpy road"> <img src="./data/image4.jpg" width="75" alt="Right-of-way at the next intersection"> <img src="./data/image5.jpg" width="75" alt="Road work"> <img src="./data/image6.jpg" width="75" alt="Stop"> <img src="./data/image7.jpg" width="75" alt="Speed limit (60km/h)"> <img src="./data/image8.jpg" width="75" alt="Bumpy road"> <img src="./data/image9.jpg" width="75" alt="Roundabout mandatory"> <img src="./data/image10.jpg" width="75" alt="No entry">

+The first and the sixth image don't have the traffic sign perfectly cropped.
+In this sense, these images differ from the dataset for which the model was trained.
+Because of this, the trained model for traffic signals should have difficulty classifying these images.
+Some images have a small border, which can also make classification difficult.
+Finally, a small text can also make it difficult to classify.

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).